Platform-OS/pos-module-openai/README.md

 ```

 The command returns a response containing the GPT answer.
-We strongly recommend to provide `response_format_schema_json` schema for structured (JSON) outputs for predictive results.
+We strongly recommend providing `response_format_schema_json` schema for structured (JSON) outputs for predictive results.

 Check also:
  - https://platform.openai.com/docs/api-reference/chat